BitPatty/race-announcer-bot/README.md

 - A Maria or MySQL database
 - Redis >= 5

+### Developer Setup

+The repository is set up to utilize [VSCode Dev Containers](https://code.visualstudio.com/docs/remote/containers) as well as [GitHub Codespaces](https://github.com/features/codespaces).
+Set up your environment variables (see `/.devcontainer/workspace.env`) and build the dev container to start coding.

+You can start the application in watch mode via `npm run dev`.
+If you change the database models, make sure to create a migration first via `npm run migration:generate`.

 ### Environment variables

 The following environment variables must be set in order to run the application: